What You'll Learn

 .filterBounds(regionOfInterest);

-// Composite images within a date range using the median reducer
+// Create a single composite using median reducer

 var composite = filtered.reduce(ee.Reducer.median());